By Aimee Morgan (Engineering Fellow, Hackbright Academy – summer 2013 class)

 6. Worked through large chunks of the Flask mega-tutorial – we used Flask for several exercises earlier this month but just barely scratched the surface.

-7. Read a whole lot about natural language processing (mostly this) and took a lot of notes on how I might use NLP techniques on my data.
+7. Read a whole lot about natural language processing and took a lot of notes on how I might use NLP techniques on my data.

 8. Started work on a Python script to normalize / de-duplicate the database table containing information on restaurants.
 Since the restaurants table includes a column that serves as a foreign key in the menus table (so that menus are linked to the restaurants that issued them), I can’t just go in there and delete rows without updating the corresponding information in the menus table to point to the authoritative version.

 9. Started compiling lexicons to use in the data processing functions (for example: if a dish contains one or more words that appears in this particular list, it is a dish that contains meat).

 There was one major frustration this week, but not one that was directly related to my project: yesterday morning I had to wipe out my hard drive and reinstall everything from scratch.
 Let this be a lesson to you: if you choose the lazy method of setting up a Windows 7 / Ubuntu dual boot system (in which your hard drive is not actually repartitioned and your Linux install lives as one giant 40gb file in a Windows directory), it will eventually come back to haunt you.
 By which I mean, Windows will spontaneously eat your Linux install.
 And when that happens, not even a spouse with expert-level Linux skills will be able to help you.

 Being that I am a well-trained Hackbright student, I’ve been pushing all my project work to Github, so nothing was lost.
 (If anyone is interested, my Github is at https://github.com/aimeemorgan; almost everything I’ve done this summer is there.)
 This is where the “learning to restore a Postgres database from a dump” came in.